natalieagus/50002/docs/Labs/lab4.md

 {:.highlight}
 > This kind of controller is none other than a **Finite State Machine (FSM)**.

+### Motivation

+**Recap**: digital systems that do more than “pure combinational logic” usually have two different kinds of logic living together:

+1. **Sequencing**: deciding what happens first, next, and last.
+2. **Computation and storage**: holding values in registers and running arithmetic or comparisons on them.

+{:.highlight}
+A clean RTL structure (description of hardware in HDL like Verilog or Lucid) **separates** these two roles.

+The **controller** is none other than an FSM.
+It decides the sequence of steps.
+It outputs control signals such as `ld_x`, `clr_x`, `sel_x`, `we`, `done`, and so on.

+The **datapath** contains the registers and the combinational logic between them.
+It performs the computation when the controller tells it to.
+It also produces **status signals** (flags) such as `zero`, `lt`, `eq`, `carry`, `busy`, `ready`, which feed back into the controller so the FSM can branch or wait.

+This separation matters in the code because it <span class="orange-bold">matches</span> the real hardware structure. **Registers update only on a clock edge.** Between clock edges, the combinational logic and the control signals may change, but they do not change the stored state until the next sampling edge.

+{:.note}
+When sequencing and computation are *mixed* into one large clocked block, it becomes easy to accidentally depend on simulation ordering details (old vs new values in the same timestep).
+With controller–datapath separation, timing intent is explicit and simulation aligns closely with hardware behavior.

 ### Automated Registered Adder Tester (Hardware)

-We shall turn the FPGA hardware into a small **self-checking tester** for your adder. **This is related to 1D Checkoff 1**, where you are required to build an automated tester for your ALU, a crucial part of your 1D project.
+To apply this idea, we shall create an automated registered adder tester.
+In this lab, we turn the FPGA hardware into a small **self-checking tester** for your adder. **This is related to 1D Checkoff 1**, where you are required to build an automated tester for your ALU, a crucial part of your 1D project.

 Instead of manually choosing `a` and `b` via DIP switches, we will *automatically*: